 - Tightness in the muscles that support your neck

 The symptoms of your neck pain may spread to other parts of the body, which may get worse without treatment.
 Again, seeking medical attention as soon as possible after your accident may be the first step you take toward finding relief for your condition.

-For a free legal consultation with a neck pain injury lawyer serving Marysville, call (877) 538-1116
+For a free legal consultation with a neck pain injury attorney in Marysville, call (614) 538-1116

 A Lawyer Will Alert You to Relevant Deadlines

 There are a variety of deadlines that surround your case for compensation.
 For example, Ohio Revised Code Section 2305.10 states that you generally have two years from the date of your accident to seek compensation through a personal injury lawsuit.

 The importance of abiding by the statute of limitations for a personal injury or wrongful death lawsuit cannot be overstated.
 However, these may not be the only deadlines that may concern your case.
 Your lawyer can alert you to filing deadlines, such as those for your accident and injuries, that may help you preserve your options for seeking compensation.